rdp/open-source-how-to-popularize-your-project/README.md

     They feel useless to you.
     Are you happy/excited to go and market it and keep marketing it, yourself?

+Another option: do a patroen, then you can keep it free but it motivates you to go get more "customers" still :)

 Is it something you'd actually "do" or "get around to" grooming the code, like really grooming it and finishing up the loose ends and unit tests?